Party and bar drugs

 molly, ecstasy, x, e

-MDMA is a stimulant and entactogen, meaning it increases energy and enhances feelings of empathy, connection, and emotional openness.
+MDMA is a stimulant and psychedelic that increases energy and enhances feelings of empathy, connection, and emotional openness.
 It is popular at clubs, raves, and festivals.

 Poppers